 Christmas is full of special events and magical fun and there’s plenty of that to be had around Vancouver.
 If you’re looking for something to do as a family this holiday season, I’ve made a list for you!
-Here are five of our five Favourite Family Christmas Activities in Vancouver.
+Here are our favourite family Christmas activities in Vancouver.

-All of these are outdoor activities that happen after dark, so please remember to dress for the weather!
+All of these are outdoor activities, so please remember to dress for the weather!
 Wait for a nice evening or take umbrellas.
 Plan to buy hot food or drinks at the event or take a thermos with you.
-I’d also recommend going earlier in the season to avoid the crowds.
-Put babies in a baby carrier rather than stroller to keep them warm and make easier to navigate crowds and paths.
+I’d also recommend going earlier in the season to avoid crowds.
+Put babies in a baby carrier rather than stroller to keep them warm and make it easier to navigate crowds and paths.

 #1: Burnaby Village Museum Heritage Christmas